lovell/sharp/docs/api.md

 ### Input

-#### sharp([input])
+#### sharp([input], [options])

-Constructor to which further methods are chained. `input`, if present, can be one of:
+Constructor to which further methods are chained.

+`input`, if present, can be one of:

-* Buffer containing JPEG, PNG, WebP, GIF* or TIFF image data, or
+* Buffer containing JPEG, PNG, WebP, GIF, SVG or TIFF image data, or
 * String containing the path to an image file, with most major formats supported.

-The object returned implements the [stream.Duplex](http://nodejs.org/api/stream.html#stream_class_stream_duplex) class.

-JPEG, PNG, WebP, GIF* or TIFF format image data can be streamed into the object when `input` is not provided.
+JPEG, PNG, WebP, GIF, SVG or TIFF format image data can be streamed into the object when `input` is `null` or `undefined`.

+`options`, if present, is an Object with the following optional attributes:

+* `density` an integral number representing the DPI for vector images, defaulting to 72.

+The object returned by the constructor implements the [stream.Duplex](http://nodejs.org/api/stream.html#stream_class_stream_duplex) class.

 JPEG, PNG or WebP format image data can be streamed out from this object.

-\* libvips 8.0.0+ is required for Buffer/Stream input of GIF and other `magick` formats.

 ```javascript
 sharp('input.jpg')